 "I had a painful lump on my vulva for about two years, and I was diagnosed with cancer two weeks before my wedding.

 "The cancer was advanced and had spread to my lymph nodes, so I had a vulvectomy to remove tissue all the way down to the bone.
 I also had six weeks of radiotherapy, which made the skin down there feel burnt and blistered.
 It took months to recover from treatment.
 There have been a lot of side effects.
 For instance, certain pants are still uncomfortable.
-And although I can urinate, I’ve had a few bladder infections.
+And, although I can urinate, I’ve had a few bladder infections.

 "In terms of sex, it would be possible to have penetrative intercourse, but it’s too painful.
 I’ve had four children, and I’d rather go through the pain of childbirth than have sex.
 I don’t want to be touched down there.

 "My partner’s been fantastic and incredibly supportive – I couldn’t ask for anyone better.
-I’m part of a Facebook community and I know women whose partners haven’t coped with it, especially if the woman can’t have sex.
+I’m part of a Facebook community and I know women whose partners haven’t coped with it, especially if the woman can’t have intercourse.
 My partner and I have found other ways to be intimate.

 "I’ve struggled with shame and depression throughout treatment and recovery.
 Since surgery, I’ve looked at my vulva from above.
 I haven’t wanted to examine it closely with a mirror.
-It’s a sensitive issue for me.

 "It’s too bad that people don’t know more about this cancer.
 You hear about common types, like breast cancer.
-But even many GPs didn’t know much about vulvar cancer – the GPs I saw thought I had genital warts.
+But even many GPs don’t know much about vulvar cancer – the GPs I saw thought I had genital warts.